iCliniq Logo

 Hi doctor,

-I was prescribed Fluvoxamine 100 mg a day for my ego-dystonic homosexuality, major depression and OCD.
-Also, I am on Oxcarbazepine 300 mg twice a day for my laugh without any reason continuously for a long period of time.
+I was prescribed Fluvoxamine 100 mg a day for my ego-dystonic homosexuality, major depression, and OCD.
+Also, I am on Oxcarbazepine 300 mg twice a day for my lack without any reason continuously for a long period of time.
 Now, I started using Buspirone 5 mg for sexual side effects.
-I did some research in online and taking self-medication.
+I did some research online and took self-medication.
 Please tell me what causes me to laugh like that.
-Does SSRIs help to change my sexual orientation?
+Do SSRIs help to change my sexual orientation?
 Is using Buspirone safe for sexual side effects?

 Hi,